-KCC's integrated mine complex includes both underground and open pit mines, providing both sulfide and oxide ores.
-The metallurgical plants enable the production of refined copper and cobalt metal on-site.
-In September 2015, Katanga suspended processing operations, with no production in the fourth quarter of 2015 and none planned for 2016.
-Katanga will continue with the planned investment in processing plant upgrades and the waste stripping of the KOV and Mashamba open pits.
-These process upgrades include the commissioning of the new whole ore leach plant which will replace the existing oxide concentration process.
-The whole ore leach project is currently on schedule and budgeted to be completed by the end of the first half of 2017.
+applications.
+In September 2015, Katanga suspended processing operations, with no production from the third quarter of 2015 until the fourth quarter of 2017.
+During that period, Katanga continued with the planned investment in processing plant upgrades and the waste stripping of the KOV and Mashamba open pits.
+These process upgrades included the commissioning of the new whole ore leach plant which replaced the predecessor oxide concentration process.
+Train one of the whole ore leach project was commissioned in the fourth quarter of 2017 and ramped up through 2018.
+Construction on train two of the project continued during 2018, and the final components of train two, being the remaining counter-current decantation circuit and the electro-winning tankhouse, were commissioned in the fourth quarter of 2018.
 This is expected to significantly improve both copper recoveries and operating unit costs.